 After reviewing any relevant medical documentation from your neurologist, occupational therapist, physiotherapist, etc, Dr. Marcy Rose and Dr. Nathan Davis will then perform a Neuro-Visual Assessment to identify and correct the underlying cause(s) of the disorder.
-The The Vision Therapy Center at North Park Vision Center will then craft a personalized treatment plan for your recovery.
+The The Neuro-Optometry Center at North Park Vision Center will then craft a personalized treatment plan for your recovery.

 Vestibular Rehabilitation Therapy (VRT)